 When there is minimal soil available for treatment, a sand filter system is sometimes used to make up for the lack of soil.
-Sand, located in a sand containment vessel between the pump tank and pressurized drainfield, treats effluent before it enters shallow soils.
-Septic tank effluent is pumped through pipes in controlled doses to insure uniform distribution.
-As effluent trickles down through the sand it is treated.
-A gravel underdrain collects and moves the treated wastewater to either a second pump chamber for discharge into a pressurized drainfield or into a gravity flow drainfield.
-The second pump chamber is commonly located within the sand filter.
+Septic tank sewage is pumped through pipes in controlled doses to ensure uniform distribution.
+Sewage is treated as it trickles down through layers of sand in a sand filter.
+The sewage is then discharged into a pressurized drainfield through a second pump chamber that is commonly located within the sand filter.

 Intermittent Sand Filter Anatomy

 Sand filter on property

 Another system that can be used when a site has inadequate soil depth is a mound.
-A mound is a drainfield raised above the natural soil surface with a specific sand fill material.
+A mound is a drainfield raised above the natural soil surface made from specific sand materials.
 Within the sand fill is a gravel bed with a network of pressurized pipes.
-Septic tank effluent is pumped through the pipes in controlled doses to insure uniform distribution throughout the bed.
-Treatment of effluent occurs as it moves through the sand and into the natural soil.
+Septic tank sewage is pumped through the pipes in controlled doses to ensure uniform distribution throughout the bed.
+Treatment of sewage occurs as it moves through the sand and into the natural soil.

 Mound system on property